mycoboco/ontime/README.md

 It supports:

-- to describe jobs that should get done yearly, monthly, weekly, daily, weekly, every minute, every second or on specified times;
+- to describe jobs that should get done yearly, monthly, weekly, daily, every minute, every second or on specified times;
 - to skip running a job based on a specified step; e.g., to run it every 2 weeks;
 - to use a local time or